-This is one of the oddest verses in the entire Bible, and as such is one of the hardest passages to translate from the Hebrew.
+This is one of the oddest verses in the entire Bible, and as such, one of the hardest to translate from the Hebrew.
 It breaks all the rules of Hebrew grammar.

-This is odd to the English reader as few words have gender, e.g. king-queen, goose-gander.
-We almost always have the subject first followed by the predicate with verbs with verb phrases, etc. This is how English grammar works.
+This is odd to the English reader as few words have gender, e.g., king-queen, goose-gander.
+English grammar uses word order to match nouns with verbs.
+We almost always have the subject first, followed by the predicate with verbs, verb phrases, etc.

 And the host was given over to it together with the continual burnt offering through transgression; and truth was cast down to the ground, and the horn acted and prospered.
 Dan 8:12